Western Auto: History

+Private labelling

-Western Auto was known for its Western Flyer (bicycle) and Performance Radial GT (tire) brands.
-Other Western Auto private labeled brands popular with consumers included "Davis Tires" (likely named for Don A. Davis, a Western Auto founder), "Tough One" Batteries, "Wizard" Tools, "TrueTone" electronics and "Citation" appliances.
-Western Auto was also the parent company of Auto America and Parts America stores, as well as acquiring National Tire Warehouse (NTW) stores.
-They also used the "Wizard" name on outdoor equipment such as lawn mowers, tillers, outboard engines and boats for a short time, along with automotive parts such as batteries and tires.
+Western Auto was known for its private labelled Western Flyer Bicycle and Performance Radial GT tire brand.
+Other Western Auto private-labeled brands included Davis tires, Tough One batteries, TrueTone electronics, Citation appliances, Wizard tools, and Wizard typewriters — the latter as re-branded typewriters manufactured by Brother Industries of Nagoya, Japan.
+Western Auto was also the parent company of Auto America and Parts America stores, and acquired National Tire Warehouse (NTW) stores.
+They also used the Wizard name on outdoor equipment including lawn mowers, tillers, outboard engines and boats for a short time, along with automotive parts such as batteries and tires.

 Firearm sales

 Sometime in the 1940s or 1950s, Western Auto started selling rifles and shotguns in its catalogues.
 As with other chains at the time, such as Sears, Roebuck and Co., Montgomery Ward, and J.C.
-Penney, Western Auto's firearms were sold under a proprietary brand.
+Penney, Western Auto's firearms were sold under a proprietary brand name.
 Often called "store brand" firearms, they were produced by reputable name brand manufacturers, such as O.F.
 Mossberg & Sons, Remington Arms, Savage Arms, Winchester Repeating Arms Company, and High Standard Manufacturing Company.
 Western Auto firearms sold under the "Revelation" brand name, and were generally models from the brands Savage, Marlin Firearms, or Mossberg.

 Other than markings, Revelation models were identical to standard production models.
 They were the most basic models produced by the various manufacturers, and featured plain birch or walnut stocks.
 However, metal bluing remained good and nearly all models were provided with iron sights and mounting provisions for scopes.
 Once valued lower than "name brand" equivalents, store-brand rifles, shotguns, and revolvers have essentially reached price parity with their more universal counterparts.
 Firearms were one of many lines added to the store in a product diversification effort.
 By the end of the 1950s Western Auto was similar to a Sears store, equipped with a catalog order center.
 Auto parts comprised a small percentage of the company's sales by the mid-1960s, and had nearly disappeared by the 1970s.